andreykaipov/mongodb-pool/README.md

 ## examples

 More small and similar examples in both JavaScript and TypeScript are available at the [GitHub repo](https://github.com/andreykaipov/mongodb-pool-examples) (if you're not already reading this `README` on GitHub).
-Just checkout this project, run `npm run examples` to build the package locally, start a local MongoDB instance, look through the examples, and and run `node examples/js/promises-await/app.js` (for example).
+Just checkout this project, run `npm run examples` to build the package locally, start a local MongoDB instance, look through the examples, and run `node examples/js/promises-await/app.js` (for example).

 Or see below for a detailed example.